cardano-foundation/CIPs/CIP-xxxxx/README.md

 License: CC-BY-4.0
 ---

 ## Abstract

-This document describes a CIP-30 extension allowing webpages (i.e. dApps) to interface with Cardano Plutus wallets.
-This interface is a work in progress and new versions are expected to be included as the ecosystem evolves.
+This document describes a CIP-30 extension allowing webpages (i.e., DApps) to interface with Cardano Plutus wallets.
+This interface is a work in progress, and new versions are expected to be included as the ecosystem evolves.

 ## Motivation: why is this CIP necessary?

-In order to facilitate future dApp development, we will need a way for dApps to communicate with Plutus wallets, given the unique complexities of Plutus based addresses.
+In order to facilitate future DApp development, we will need a way for DApps to communicate with Plutus wallets, given the unique complexities of Plutus-based addresses.
 Special provisions need to be made to make the connector compatible with them.

 Specifically, apps building transactions need to be able to get the following information from the wallet:

 - Script descriptor
-- ScriptRequirements
+- `ScriptRequirements`
 - Change Datum

 Additionally, apps need to be able to submit a transaction to the wallet for signing in an asynchronous manner, as gathering of signatures can take a long time and each wallet provider will have its own way of handling this process.

-Finally, the signData() endpoint will have to be disabled when using this extension since they are not compatible with Plutus based addresses.
+Finally, the `signData()` endpoint will have to be disabled when using this extension since they are not compatible with Plutus-based addresses.
 Plutus contracts cannot sign data, only validate transactions.

 ### Rationale for the required data

 - Script descriptor:
-    Any transaction consuming a UTxO from a Plutus based address must attach the corresponding script.
+    Any transaction consuming a UTXO from a Plutus-based address must attach the corresponding script.

-- ScriptRequirements
+- `ScriptRequirements`:
-    The TxContext that is required to be able to validate the transaction.
-It encompasses all the possible combinations of requirements for the transaction to be valid, as such it is represented by an array of ScriptRequirement objects.
+    The `TxContext` that is required to be able to validate the transaction.
+It encompasses all the possible combinations of requirements for the transaction to be valid, as such it is represented by an array of `ScriptRequirement` objects.

-- Change Datum
+- Change Datum:
     The datum that will be used as the change output for the transaction.
 This is required for wallets based on Plutus V2 and before, as the change output must contain a datum to be valid and spendable.

 ## Specification